rudi77/sdc/project3/writeup.md

     # convert the YUV image back to RGB format
     return cv2.cvtColor(img_yuv, cv2.COLOR_YUV2BGR)
 ```
+Variations in the brightness of images is shown in the next example.

+![text alt][brightness_changes]

 After the collection process, I had X number of data points.
 I then preprocessed this data by ...